 Prof Alex Cowan obtained his PhD in Chemistry from the University of Nottingham (2007) for the study of inorganic reaction mechanisms with transient spectroscopy, under the supervision of Prof. Mike George.
 Following a postdoctoral position at Nottingham developing catalysts for the reduction of carbon dioxide he moved to Imperial College London to study photoelectrochemical water splitting with Prof. David Klug.

 Alex leads an active research group that develops and studies catalysts for the sustainable production of fuels.
-Recent work has focused on the chemistry of carbon dioxide utilisation with programmes exploring how solar energy can be used to drive the production of useful fuels from only carbon dioxide and water.
+Recent work has focused on the chemistry of carbon dioxide utilisation with programmes exploring how solar energy can be used to drive the production of useful fuels from only carbon dioxide and water and on the development of electrocatalysts for green hydrogen production.
+Alex is the current chair of the UK Solar Fuels Network and details of how to get involved in solar fuels science are here.
 Full details of our research activities can be found here.